Blawby/Automatic-Lawyer-Workflow-Payments-Time-Entry-Retainer-Balance-Reminders-Clients/README.md

 | Payments  | Track client payments (Date, Email, Amount, Payment Method, Payment ID, Message-ID) | Auto-updated   |
 | Matters   | Track client matters and case values      | Auto-updated   |

-> **Note:** Sample data is included in Payments, TimeLogs, and Matters sheets for testing.
-Delete these rows and add your real data.
+> **Note:** All sheets start with clean headers only.
+Add your real data to begin using the system.

 ---